SiberianComrade2022/terraform-selectel-demo/README.md

 ### Load Balancer
 Open UNIX shell and type the command below:

+`curl `<loadbalancer_ip>`:8080`

-`curl `<loadbalancer_ip>`:8080` - watch different IP addresses are printed as you run this command each time.
-Note that accessing the same URL from browser might not provide the same IP changing results, so use `curl`.
+Watch different IP addresses are printed as you run this command each time.
+Note that accessing the same URL from browser might not provide the same  meaningful results with showing different IPs, so use `curl`.

 ### Prometheus
 Open a web browser.
 Enter address `https://`<prometheus_public_ip>:`9090`.
 For your convenience copy pre-generated URL from `terraform output` `https_to_prometheus`.